Take your outdoor space from blah to beautiful with these balcony decoration ideas.

-Regardless of the style, there are five essential design elements for a great balcony.
+Regardless of the style, there are five essential design elements for a great apartment balcony.
 I’ve broken those design elements down, so you can replicate them and make your balcony a fantastic place to spend time.

 Balcony Decoration: 5 Design Elements for a Great Balcony

-There are essentially five elements: flooring, vertical surfaces, ceiling, furnishings and accessories.
+There are essentially five elements to a balcony: flooring, vertical surfaces, ceiling, furnishings, and accessories.
 Let’s take a look at each balcony decoration element and why it works well in this design.

 Using warm colored wood decking makes this balcony cozy and a place you want to stay.
 The patterned rug provides lots of visual interest, as well as increasing that cozy-want-to-hang-out-here vibe.

-No matter the size of a balcony, it usually has four vertical elements: a window wall, a railing and two end walls or side rails (or some combination of wall and rail).
+No matter the size of a balcony, it usually has four vertical elements: a window wall, a railing, and two end walls or side rails (or some combination of wall and rail).
 Obviously, you can’t really change the railing or window wall.
 But if you have an end wall, you can treat it just as you would an accent wall inside the house.

-Adding large prints to that far wall, not only makes this balcony feel more like an interior space, it also provides visual interest at eye level.
+Adding large prints to that far wall, not only makes this balcony feel more like interior space, it also provides visual interest at eye level.
 Picture yourself standing in this space without the prints on the wall.
 All of the visual interest is from waist height and down to the floor.
 Not very interesting.
 But, by adding something to that wall, you now have a more interesting space.
 The prints also provide a focal point that draws your eye to the end of the balcony.

 Ceilings are another element that most people can’t change.
 But, if you can alter the ceiling, you have a few choices.
-A white bead board ceiling (be sure it can be used for exterior use) would look very nice.
+A white beadboard ceiling (be sure it can be used for exterior use) would look very nice.
 Or, follow the Victorian’s lead and simply paint the ceiling sky blue.
 If you can’t change the ceiling, add some nice string lights, paper lanterns or glow in the dark stars to add some visual interest.